-The Bank continues to take action in the first quarter of 2017 to raise sources for the medium and long term, including through unique deposits in response to client needs in the current interest rate environment.
+The overall market risk has increased during the year and was classified as low-medium, primarily due to continued high volume of housing loan origination.
+During the year, the Bank acted to raise sources for medium and long terms, both through negotiable issues and by raising deposits from the public, special deposits which provide a solution for client needs in the current interest rate environment.
 The Bank uses these sources to manage its interest exposure within the specified risk appetite, so that risk benchmarks are within a reasonable distance from the specified restrictions.